-The system under study is shown in Figure 3 and is considered for separation of the first four simple alcohols (Methanol, Ethanol, 1-Propanol, 1-butanol) and the feed is equimolar.
-Figure 3 (b) shows the schematic of the Kaibel column built in NTNU (Strandberg, 2011).
+The system under study is shown in Fig. 3 and is considered for separation of the first four simple alcohols (methanol, ethanol, 1-propanol, 1-butanol) and the feed is equimolar.
+Fig. 3(b) shows the schematic of the Kaibel column built in NTNU (Strandberg, 2011).
 This process is simulated as a 4-column model in UNISIM.
 It allows flexibility regarding the specifications in different column sections.
 The pumps and valves are placed to compensate the pressure difference between two column sections in two sides of the wall.
 In reality different packing structures are used for this purpose.
-As it is clear from Figure 4 (c), there are 12 trays in each subsection in the main column.
-The number of trays in the prefractionator is equal to the number of trays in the other side of the wall.
-It is assumed that the number of trays in all sections are fixed and they are not included in optimization.
+As it is clear from Fig. 4(c), there are 12 trays in each subsection in the main column.
+The number of trays in the prefractionator is equal to the number of trays in all sections are fixed and they are not included in optimization.